Leah Williamson: 2021–22

-On 16 June 2021, Arsenal announced that Williamson had signed a new one-year contract with the club until the end of the 2021–22 season.
+On 16 June 2021, Arsenal announced that Williamson had signed a new one-year contract with the club until the end of the 2021–22 season, with Williamson saying the decision to stay following the departure of manager Joe Montemurro had been tougher than before.
+On November 13, she suffered a signfificant hamstring injury in the match against Tottenham Hotspur.
+Teammate Lotte Wubben-Moy dedicated her goal in the next game to Williamson.
+She returned to play after two months.

-Just seven months later, in January 2022, she agreed a prolonged contract with the club.
-Arsenal did not disclose the duration of the new commitment, but coach Jonas Eidevall stated that Leah Williamson is "a player for us to build Arsenal around".
+Just seven months after signing the one-year contract, in January 2022, she agreed to a prolonged contract with the club.
+Arsenal did not disclose the duration of the new commitment, but coach Jonas Eidevall stated that Williamson is "a player for us to build Arsenal around".